GoogleChromeLabs/quicklink/README.md

 `quicklink`:

 - Includes a very small fallback for [requestIdleCallback](https://developer.mozilla.org/en-US/docs/Web/API/Window/requestIdleCallback)
-- Requires `IntersectionObserver` to be supported (see [CanIUse](https://caniuse.com/#feat=intersectionobserver)).
+- Requires `IntersectionObserver` to be supported (see [Can I Use](https://caniuse.com/intersectionobserver)).
 We recommend conditionally polyfilling this feature with a service like Polyfill.io:

 ```html
 <script src="https://polyfill.io/v3/polyfill.min.js?features=IntersectionObserver"></script>